01About me

 Communication

-Explaining, showing, telling, asking - when necessary and useful.
+Explaining, showing, telling, asking, calm and focussed.

 Creativity